googlearchive/life-time-value-calc/README.md

 This is not an officially supported Google product.

+**NOTE:** This tool was available at `https://life-time-value.appspot.com/` between 2013 and 2019.
+It was open sourced in 2019 to let existing users fork it and continue using it.

 ## Development

 The tool is written in pure Dart (not AngularDart nor Flutter) and compiled